jdeisenberg/icljs/_sources/preface.rst

 How to Use This Interactive Book
 ================================

-This book is designed to live on a web site.
-It will give you opportunities to try out ClojureScript directly in the browser.
+Because ClojureScript translates to JavaScript, it is possible to make an interactive book that is designed to live on a web site.
+This book will give you opportunities to try out ClojureScript directly in the browser.
 For example, you can click the **Run** button to have ClojureScript add three and five (you’ll see why it’s written this way later on in the book).
 You can change the numbers, click **Run** again, and see the results.